 - Synthetic zeolites:

-- Are artificially produced to optimize specific properties such as pore size and chemical composition.
+- They are artificially produced to optimize specific properties such as pore size and chemical composition.

 - Examples: Zeolite A, ZSM-5, Faujasite.

-- Catalysts: In petrochemicals, e.g. in the production of fuels (fluid catalytic cracking).
+- Catalysts: In the petrochemical industry, e.g. in the production of fuels (Fluid Catalytic Cracking).